BOSC Abstract Submission

 - Abstract template (optional): bosc2022-abstract-template (MS Word)

-- Submission is free, but to present your talk or poster you will need to register for ISMB by June 13, 2022.
+- You don’t need to register before you submit your abstract, but to present your talk or poster you will need to register for ISMB/ECCB.

 BOSC Open Content Requirement